Register file: Microarchitecture

-In later x86 implementations, like Nehalem and later processors, both integer and floating point registers are now incorporated into a unified octa-ported (six read and two write) general-purpose register file (8 + 8 in 32-bit and 16 + 16 in x64 per file), while the register file extended to 2 with enhanced "Shadow Register File Architecture" in favorite of executing hyper threading and each thread uses independent register files for its decoder.
-Later Sandy bridge and onward replaced shadow register table and architectural registers with much large and yet more advance physical register file before decoding to the reorder buffer.
-Randered that Sandy Bridge and onward no longer carry an architectural register.
+In later x86 implementations, like Nehalem and later processors, both integer and floating point registers are now incorporated into a unified octa-ported (six read and two write) general-purpose register file (8 + 8 in 32-bit and 16 + 16 in x64 per file), while the register file extended to two with enhanced "Shadow Register File Architecture" to support executing hyper threading as each thread uses independent register files for its decoder.
+Later Sandy bridge and onward replaced shadow register table and architectural registers with much larger and yet more advanced physical register file before encoding to the reorder buffer.

-On the Atom line was the modern simplified revision of P5.
-It includes single copies of register file share with thread and decoder.
-The register file is a dual-port design, 8/16 entries GPRS, 8/16 entries debug register and 8/16 entries condition code are integrated in the same file.
-However it has an eight-entries 64 bit shadow based register and an eight-entries 64 bit unnamed register that are now separated from main GPRs unlike the original P5 design and located after the execution unit, and the file of these registers is single-ported and not expose to instruction like scaled shadow register file found on Core/Core2 (shadow register file are made of architectural registers and Bonnell did not due to not have "Shadow Register File Architecture"), however the file can be use for renaming purpose due to lack of out of order execution found on Bonnell architecture.
+The Atom line was the modern simplified revision of P5.
+It includes single copies of register file shared with thread and decoder.
+The register file is a dual-port design, 8/16 entries GPRs, 8/16 entries debug register, and 8/16 entries condition code are integrated in the same file.
+However it has an eight-entry 64 bit shadow based register and an eight-entry 64 bit unnamed register that are now separated from main GPRs unlike the original P5 design.
+It is located after the execution unit, and the file of these registers is single-ported and not expose to instruction like scaled shadow register files found on Core/Core2 (shadow register files are made of architectural registers and Bonnell did not implement this as it does not have "Shadow Register File Architecture"), however the file can be used for renaming purpose due to lack of out of order execution found on Bonnell architecture.
 It also had one copy of XMM floating point register file per thread.
 The difference from Nehalem is Bonnell do not have a unified register file and has no dedicated register file for its hyper threading.
 Instead, Bonnell uses a separate rename register for its thread despite it is not out of order.
-Similar to Bonnell, Larrabee and Xeon Phi also each have only one general-purpose integer register file, but the Larrabee has up to 16 XMM register files (8 entries per file), and the Xeon Phi has up to 128 AVX-512 register files, each containing 32 512-bit ZMM registers for vector instruction storage, which can be as big as L2 cache.
+Similar to Bonnell, Larrabee and Xeon Phi also each have only one general-purpose integer register file, but the Larrabee has up to 16 XMM register files (eight entries per file), and the Xeon Phi has up to 128 AVX-512 register files, each containing 32 512-bit ZMM registers for vector instruction storage, which can be as big as L2 cache.